Privacy & Visibility

 Secret

-Secret sessions and plans are only accessible via their direct URL.
+Secret sessions, plans, and skills are only accessible via their direct URL.
 They don't appear on your profile or in any listing.
 Anyone with the URL can view them, but the URL contains a cryptographic nanoid that is not guessable.

 rn session push --secret